 - Clicking the Done button will open Outlook -- if you have Outlook set to select a Profile each time you open it, you'll have to select your newly-created Profile from the dropdown menu.
 Otherwise, Outlook should open and start syncing to your SmarterMail account.

 MAPI integration with SmarterMail is not without potential issues.
-This is primarily due to how ingrained Outlook for Windows is in the Microsoft ecosystem, Office 365 in particular.
+This is primarily due to how ingrained Outlook for Windows is in the Microsoft ecosystem, Microsoft 365 (Office) in particular.
 We worked long and hard to try and avoid any possible roadblocks, but there are some that even Microsoft can't help resolve.
 So, below are some potential issues you may run into, and the steps we've found that can help work around those issues.
 [THIS DOC WILL BE EDITED REGULARLY AS ADDITIONAL ISSUES ARE FOUND]

 When using autodiscover, I'm prompted with a Microsoft Office login window as opposed to a Windows Security modal